 What is a website taxonomy?
 Taxonomy creation is the process of creating a classification system for a website.
-One of the most notable examples of a taxonomy is the species classification system.
-There are many ways of implementing a taxonomic system on your website that will provide a better user experience and help your search engine rankings.
+One of the most notable examples of taxonomy is the species classification system.
+Many ways of implementing a taxonomic system on your website will provide a better user experience and help your search engine rankings.

-Websites that don’t use a taxonomy tend to be very difficult for users to navigate, and visitors to the page often don’t find what they’re looking for.
-Furthermore, an average of 38% of visitors to a website will leave a site that is poorly laid out.
+Websites that don’t use a taxonomy are complex for users to navigate, and visitors to the page often don’t find what they’re looking for – causing an average of 38% of visitors to a website will leave a site that is poorly laid out.

 Applying a well-planned taxonomy to your content can transform how you communicate with your customers by organizing your information in a way that aligns with what your users expect.
-It provides an immense return on investment through improved content discovery, SEO findability, online marketing, customer self-service, and commerce.
-There are four primary reasons that having a taxonomy for your website is important.
+In addition, it provides a significant return on investment through improved content discovery, SEO findability, online marketing, customer self-service, and commerce.
+Four primary reasons having a taxonomy for your website is essential.

-Different people navigate according to their needs and interests, and at times the same user will want to find content in different ways.
+Different people navigate according to their needs and interests, and at times the same user will want to find content differently.

 Users Think About Content In Different Ways

-A taxonomy allows you to connect people with their interests and likes.
-Let your visitors personalize their experience on your website, and connect the interests of your members with the content you have on your website.
+Taxonomy allows you to connect people with their interests and likes.
+Let your visitors personalize their experience on your website and join your members’ interests with the content you have on your website.

 Search Engines Need Structure To Be Effective and Efficient

-Search engines crawl the web and websites just like humans do: through links and structure.
-The more optimal your structure (both internally and externally), the more efficiently and effectively the search engines will be able to find, index, and rank your content.
+Search engines crawl the web and websites as humans do – through links and structure.
+Therefore, the more optimal your structure (internally and externally), the more efficiently and effectively the search engines can find, index, and rank your content.

 Context Is Important

-Each page has its own value for both users and search engines.
-Users navigate based on mental models, and therefore each page much fit into this model like a key.
-Search engines use context and website structure to understand ranking metrics flow and page value towards keyword targets.
+Each page has its value for both users and search engines.
+Users navigate based on mental models; therefore, each page fits into this model like a key.
+Search engines use context and website structure to understand ranking metrics flow and page value toward keyword targets.

 With that said, let’s examine common page types for a website and their impact on users and search engines.

-Information Pages can focus on niche search terms and can be really helpful for visitors and may attract external backlinks.
-These pages can also sell a service or product after providing information and internally link to important category pages, passing on more SEO value towards them.
+Information Pages can focus on niche search terms, can be helpful for visitors, and may attract external backlinks.
+These pages can also sell a service or product after providing information and internally linking to important category pages, passing on more SEO value to them.

-There’s usually no limit to the number of information pages which can be created, but when thinking of a site taxonomy, it’s important to categorize them all so there isn’t a huge list of pages within the navigation menu.
+There’s usually no limit to the number of information pages created.
+Still, when thinking of a site taxonomy, it’s essential to categorize them all, so there isn’t a huge list of pages within the navigation menu.

-Category Pages pages usually focus on generic keywords and can bring in valuable traffic to a website.
-Category pages lead to a related group of products or services or sometimes more precise ‘sub-category’ pages.
+Category pages usually focus on generic keywords, which can bring invaluable website traffic.
+In addition, category pages lead to a related group of products or services or, sometimes, more precisely, ‘subcategory’ pages.

 Product or Service Pages

-Product/service pages should focus on a single product or service offered and attract very niche or long tail keywords.
-Having all products or services just listed on the category pages means that there is no specific page about a specific product or service, which makes it difficult to SEO and for search engines to rank.
+Product/service pages should focus on a single product or service and attract niche or long-tail keywords.
+Having all products or services just listed on the category pages means that there is no specific page about a particular product or service, making it difficult for SEO and search engines to rank.

-Blog/news pages are pages which can provide information, promote products and services or just showcase any news about the business.
+Blog/news pages can provide information, promote products and services, or showcase any news about the business.